 Students acquire and demonstrate knowledge of basic principles of pharmacology applied to the nursing role in administering medications.
 Learners identify nursing roles and responsibilities in caring for clients receiving medications used to treat common conditions.
-Prerequisite: NUR 101 with a C grade or higher, concurrent registration in NUR 102, or instructor permission.
+Prerequisite: NUR 101 with a C grade or higher, concurrent registration in NUR 102.

-COLLABORATIVE PRACTICE 2: PATHOPHYSIOLOGY & PHARMACOLOGY (1.00 Lecture Hr./Wk.)
+COLLABORATIVE PRACTICE II: PATHOPHYSIOLOGY & PHARMACOLOGY

+(1.00 Lecture Hr./Wk.)
+1 Credit

 Students acquire knowledge of pathophysiology and pharmacology that they can apply to the nursing role.
-Students identify nursing and responsibilities in administering selected medications.
-Prerequisite: NUR 102 and NUR 112 with a C grade or higher, and concurrent registration in NUR 103.
+Students identify nursing roles and responsibilities in administering selected medications to treat selected conditions.
+Prerequisite: NUR 102 and NUR 112 with a C grade or higher and concurrent registration in NUR 103.